TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

     If an error MessageBox pops up, read the message and go to the **Fixing Installation Errors** section at the bottom of this document.

-A successful install should look like the screenshot below (our sample has two lines of code completed 'Tortoise.show();' which can you run to test the setup:
+A successful install should look like the screenshot below: (you can test with two lines of code below)

+    Tortoise.show();

 ![screenshot of Eclipse](http://teachingkidsprogramming.org/blog/wp-content/uploads/2012/04/Screen-shot-TKP-Java1.png)
 =============================
 ## Lesson Plans ##

 You can download [Printable Lesson Plans] (https://www.penflip.com/lynnlangit/tkp-lesson-plans) to aid in teaching.
 We suggest the PDF format (Indexed and formatted better).
 These lesson plans include links to our YouTube channel, screencast videos of TKP lessons as well.
 =============================
 ### Fixing Installation Errors ###